Campus Security Rules and Regulations

 Violent Felony Offenses and Related Crimes Investigation

-Violent offenses and related crimes must be immediately reported directly to the Security Department.
-The Security Department will make an initial assessment and conduct an investigation to determine the need for further notification to the New York City Police Department.
+Violent offenses, and related crimes, including a report of any missing student, must be immediately reported to the MSK Security Department.
+The Security Department will make an initial assessment and conduct an investigation to determine the need for further notification to local law enforcement agencies, and where appropriate, make such notification as soon as practicable.

-All Security Officers are licensed by the state of New York and have received 16 hours of classroom instruction and 120 hours of field training with a superior officer.
-All Security Officers also receive an additional eight hours of in-service training annually as well as roll call training daily on matters of importance that directly impact the safety of the institution.
+All MSK Security Officers are licensed by the State of New York and have received 16 hours of classroom instruction and 120 hours of field training with a superior officer.
+All Security Officers also receive an additional eight hours of in-service training annually, in addition to roll-call training daily on matters of importance that directly impact the safety of the institution.
 The campus is patrolled during non-business hours.
-Security Officers will respond to and investigate all crimes and serious incidents.
+Security officers will respond to and investigate all crimes and serious incidents.